Edgar-Donk/tkinter.ttk.style/README.md

 ```
 PhotoImage is imported from tkinter and loads the image into PhotoImage, where a reference is required which will be used within the
 widget's property option "image".
 When working with images in a class there is always the problem that the image will not show unless
-specialprecautions are taken.
+special precautions are taken.
 When the image is a local variable, reload the image directly after referencing it with the widget,
-alternatively ensure that the image variable is prefixed by self, (compare how the two images self.buttonPhoto and buttonPhotoTrans are
+alternatively in class ensure that the image variable is prefixed by self, (compare how the two images self.buttonPhoto and
-treated).
+buttonPhotoTrans are treated).

 Using 04button_image.py you should see three buttons, the top one with just an image, the second uses the same image with the
 centre made transparent - you may think it looks quite promising, until we see the third button and its text.
 As it stands it is